 If nothing else I recommend signing up for their (high-paying, recurring) affiliate program!

-Step Seven: Automate promoting your blog and affiliate programs on Pinterest
+Step Eight: Automate promoting your blog and affiliate programs on Pinterest

 Around 50% of my traffic comes from Pinterest, so you can be sure I focus my attention there.

 A Pinterest scheduling tool I could not live without is Tailwind!

 Tailwind can also be used to schedule your Instagram posts, but for that I use a tool called Later.